defisym/OpenFusionExamples/Extensions/Func/ToInstall/Files/Help/Func/Func.md

 - Call Func
   - *multiple or void return value*

+- Return Value
+  - *Note : ret values will be erased on next function call*
+  - *Note : currently has a bug, if you call a function via expression, return value must be the last action of the event*

+  - Set Return Value
+    - *Clear return vector and set a return value*

   - Push Return Value
     - *Add a return value to current function*
     - *if function is called by expression, expression will only return the first return value you pushed by this action*
     - *use action `Call Func` above to return multiple values*
-  - *Note : ret values will be erased on next function call*

 ## Condition